-Here, the finished surface is parallel to the axis of the cutter is machined by cutter teeth located on the periphery of the cutter, as shown in the figure.
+Here, the finished surface is parallel to the axis of the cutter and is machined by cutter teeth located on the periphery of the cutter, as shown in the figure.

 The quality of surface generated and the shape of the chip formed is dependent upon the rotation of the cutter relative to the direction of feed movement of the work.
 According to the relative movement between the tool and the work.

-Peripheral milling is classified under two headings, up milling, and down milling, according to the relative movement between equipment and work.
-The cutting processes involved in up milling and down milling gear described below.
+Peripheral milling is classified under two headings, up and down milling, according to the relative movement between equipment and work.
+The cutting processes involved in up and down milling gear are described below.

-The up milling, which is also called conventional milling, is the process of removing metal by a cutter which is rotated against the direction of travel of the workpiece.
-The up milling operation is illustrated in the figure.
+It is the process that is also called conventional milling.
+It is the process of removing metal by a cutter which is rotated against the direction of travel of the workpiece.
+This operation is illustrated in the figure.

-The thickness of the chip in up milling is minimum at the beginning of the cut and it reaches the maximum when the cut ends.
-As the chip thickness per tooth, is not uniform, the cutting in up milling increases from zero to the maximum value per tooth movement of the cutter.
-The cutting force is directed upwards and this tends to lift the work from the fixtures.
+The thickness of the chip in this process is minimum at the beginning of the cut, and it reaches the maximum when the cut ends.
+As the chip thickness per tooth is not uniform, the cutting in this operation increases from zero to the maximum value per tooth movement of the cutter.
+The cutting force is directed upwards, which tends to lift the work from the fixtures.

-In up milling, due to the typical nature of the cut, the difficulty is experienced in pouring coolant just on the cutting edge from where the chip begins.
+In this process, due to the typical nature of the cut, the difficulty is experienced in pouring coolant just on the cutting edge from where the chip begins.
 As the cutter progresses, the chip expands the cutting zone and may carry over with the cutter spoiling the work surface.

-The surface, milled by up milling, appears to be slightly curved as the cutter spoiling the work surface.
+The surface, milled by this operation, appears to be slightly curved as the cutter spoils the work surface.
 The surface milled by up milling appears to be slightly curved the cutter teeth do not begin their cut as soon as they touch the work surface.

 The teeth slide through a minute distance at the beginning and then cut is started.
-The up milling process, being safer, is still commonly used in spite of having so many disadvantages.
+The process is safer, and is still commonly used despite having so many disadvantages.